getnamo/hydra-ue4/README.md

  1. Include HydraDelegate.h and in your implementation
  2. Ensure your project has "HydraPlugin" added to your PublicDependencyModuleNames in your *{Project}.build.cs*
  3. Make your class inherit from HydraDelegate (multiple inheritence)
- 4. Copy HydraDelegate.cpp from the plugin source into your project source and add it your solution.
-Change top include to "your project name.h"
+ 4. Copy HydraDelegate.cpp from the plugin source into your project source and right click on your *{Project}.uproject* and select *Generate Visual Studio project files*.
+Change top include in the HydraDelegate.cpp to "your project name.h"
  5. Add ```HydraStartup()``` in your ```BeginPlay()``` or other initialization that is executed before the first tick.
- 6. Make your class tickable e.g. ```PrimaryActorTick.bCanEverTick = true;``` in your constructor.
+ 6. Make your class tickable e.g. ```PrimaryActorTick.bCanEverTick = true;``` in your constructor if it isn't by default.
  7. Add ```HydraTick(DeltaTime);``` inside ```Tick(float DeltaTime);```.
  8. Override any of the delegate methods to receive the events.